TarekMebrouk/CliffWalking_RL/README.md

-# CliffWalking_RL
+# Cliff Walking Reinforcement Learning

-reinforcement learning on Cliff Walking game
+Reinforcement learning on the game 'Cliff Walking' and a comparison between the performance of the Qlearning and SARSA algorithms according to several learning parameters.